Chibiusa: Personality

 Chibiusa started out socially awkward; she quickly became popular with her classmates.
 In the manga, she once became president of her class.
-Her initial shyness could be attributed to the fact that she was teased in the 30th century for not having any Soldier powers.
-As the manga progresses, she gradually matures, becoming more comfortable with herself and more confident with her Soldier abilities.
+Her initial shyness could be attributed to the fact that she was teased in the 30th century for not having any Sailor Guardian powers.
+As the manga progresses, she gradually matures, becoming more comfortable with herself and more confident with her Sailor Guardian abilities.
 Because her dream in the manga is to become a beautiful lady, her actions and ideals are often are based around this goal.
 She tries to be a perfectionist and starts off trying to do everything alone and for herself.
 This view evolves as she realizes what maturity really is and what it really means to be an adult.
 In the original anime, she is more judgmental and does not mature as much as her manga counterpart.
 But she does in Sailor Moon Crystal and gets along better with Usagi.

 Chibiusa's dream is to one day become a real lady, to have her own prince, and to be friends with everyone she knows.
 Meanwhile, she is a fairly ordinary little girl; she likes the colors pink and red, pudding, pancakes, and rabbits.
 Her favorite school subject is drawing, while her least favorites are language classes.
 Her least favorite food is listed in the manga as carrots, just like Usagi, but they both eat them in the anime.
 Chibiusa hates homemaking and "taking care of the house" and is afraid of such things as thunder and lightning, ghosts, vampires, dentists, and needles.
 She also likes to collect things with rabbits on them, and belongs to the Gardening Committee at school.
 She is very short when she first appears, but grows slightly taller as she gets older.